 Egress

 Of the roughly 200 flows in the run, most map to TruffleHog validation endpoints or standard CI infrastructure.
 One destination — api.tomorrow.io:443 (104.18.28.42), a Cloudflare-fronted weather API — had no legitimate role in the job.
-Garnet's dropip detection matched it as known-bad C2 infrastructure and the connection was dropped at the network boundary.
+The lineage shows an outbound flow to api.tomorrow.io from a process inside the payload tree — a destination this job had no reason to reach.

 Real-world impact